asibaai/Search-and-Replace-Application/README.md

 To run the program, compile the following files: replace.c traversal.c text.c report.c, then run replace.c with the target string.

-DirX includes test text files.
+DirX includes text files and nested directories that can be used to test the application.
 The intended target string is 'apple'.
 Some of the files include the word, and some do not.